sirintra/PMC-PC-training/docs/source/pc_package.rst

 Overview of PanCancer_WF package
 ********************************

-The PanCancer analysis (PanCancer_WF) package  contains a comprehensive automated workflow that performs various types of analyses commonly required for cancer genome analysis.
+The PanCancer analysis (PanCancer_WF) package contains a comprehensive automated workflow that executes various prograams commonly required for cancer genome analysis.
 The package is designed to identify:

 * single nucleotide variants (SNV) and small insertions/deletions (INDEL) variants;